 Now Applies to Men

 The Massachusetts Maternity Leave Act now applies to men.
 The labor law was amended in 2008 to be applied in a gender-neutral fashion.
 Massachusetts has other statutes that prevent discrimination based on gender, and the laws may be in conflict.
 Men seeking job-protected paternity leave may find that employers would rather not run afoul of these conflicting regulations, and grant the leave.

 Twins and Multiple Births

-The MMLA provides for 8 weeks of leave each time a woman gives birth, giving rise to an unusual policy within the statute relating to multiple birth.
+The MMLA provides for 8 weeks of leave each time a woman gives birth, giving rise to an unusual policy within the statute relating to multiple births.
 A woman can lengthen her leave by 8 weeks for each infant born:

 - Twins – 16 weeks